-“Gluten-free” food labels are everywhere these days—a big change from not too long ago, when public awareness of this protein (found in wheat, rye and other grains) was far less than it is today.
+“Gluten-free” food labels are everywhere these days—a big change from not too long ago, when public awareness of this protein (found in wheat, barley and rye) was far less than it is today.
 Hearing all the buzz about it, and perhaps even knowing more and more people who have adopted a gluten-free diet for one reason or another, may leave you wondering if this diet change is for you, too.

 Popular diet trends can be tempting.
-But the truth is that most people can eat these grains without any concern—a good thing, since they can not only be found in common foods like breads and crackers, salad dressings, beer and candy (even medications), but are important sources of fiber, B vitamins and several minerals.
+But the truth is that most people can eat these grains without any concern—a good thing, since some foods containing them are important sources of fiber, B vitamins and several minerals.
 Whether or not you need to consider a gluten-free diet primarily comes down to what’s going on in your immune system.

 Gluten and Your Immune System

 Everything you eat gets “interpreted” by your immune system, 60 to 70 percent of which resides in your intestinal tract.
 Is this food safe for her, or is it dangerous?
 If the verdict is the latter, it responds as if it’s being attacked and triggers inflammation.
 This can happen with a pathogen like bacteria.
 But in some, it can happen in response to something that isn’t harmful—like gluten.

 Those with the more severe reaction have celiac disease—a now well-known gastrointestinal issue in which villi (small, comb-like structures in the small intestine, which help get nutrients into the bloodstream) are destroyed by the immune system’s allergic response to gluten.
 This may cause a range of mild to more severe symptoms, including diarrhea, cramping, bloating, headaches, fatigue, rashes and joint pain.
 If unmanaged, the disease can also contribute to other health issues, like osteoporosis and anemia.